MicrosoftDocs/dynamics365smb-docs/business-central/purchase-reports.md

 ---
-title: Purchase reporting and analytics
+title: Purchase reports
-description: See which purchase reports and analytics are available in the standard version of Business Central so that you can keep track of your business.
+description: See which purchase reports that are available in the standard version of Business Central so that you can keep track of your business.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf